 Deciduous teeth and teeth not fully erupted should not be scored.

 All measurements are made with a measurement tool scaled in millimeters.
-Absence of any conditions must be recorded by entering “0”.
+Absence of any conditions must be recorded by entering “0.”

 The following information should help clarify the categories on the HLD Index.